 Vietnam Arts Tours

-Artists are often the ideal cultural bridge, and this is especially true in Vietnam where many prominent artists have exhibited abroad, are fluent in English, having traveled abroad, as well as being observers of their own culture.
-We're always happy to make introductions with artists in Hanoi, where many of the country's leading artists are based and most we know personally from our long experience, organizing the very first arts tours of Vietnam in the mid-1990s, when artists were only beginning to emerge from a long post-war slumber and poor economy.
+Artists are often the ideal cultural bridge, and this is especially true in Vietnam where many prominent artists have exhibited abroad, are fluent in English, and are astute observers of their own culture.
+We're always happy to make introductions with artists in Hanoi, where many of the country's leading artists are based and most we know personally from our long experience, organizing the very first arts tours of Vietnam in 1994, when artists were only beginning to emerge from a long post-war slumber and poor economy.
 What a difference a couple of decades makes.
-Vietnam's artists have claimed the world-stage and the arts scene is Hanoi is one of the most vigorous in Asia.
+Vietnam's artists have since claimed the world-stage and the arts scene is Hanoi is one of the most vigorous in Asia.
 Meet privately with the country's most renowned artists and learn of new mediums, including lacquer and thread art.

 Your Host, NGUYEN DUC